AdobeDocs/analytics-platform.en/help/integrations/ajo.md

 - In the **Components** tab:
   - All metrics and dimensions that have [!UICONTROL (AJO)] appended to their name are added automatically as part of this automatic configuration.
-  - Some of the metrics or dimensions, that have been added automatically, are based on derived fields.
+  - Some of the metrics or dimensions that have been added automatically are based on derived fields.
 These derived fields are specifically created for this integration.
 For example, the metric [!UICONTROL Landing Page Clicks (AJO)] is based on the [!UICONTROL Landing Page Clicks] derived field.
   - Some of the metrics or dimensions have additional configuration.
 For example, [!UICONTROL Spam Complaint (AJO)] does have [!UICONTROL Format] and [!UICONTROL Include Exclude Values] settings applied.
   - All automatically added metrics and dimensions do have a context label named `:`*`name_of_metric_or_dimension`*.
 For example, the [!UICONTROL Landing Page Clicks (AJO)] metric has the context label `:Landing page clicks (AJO)`.